DoganCK/em/_posts/2020-8-02-linear-regression.md

 There are two fundamentally different ways of finding the line that fits the dots--as outlined above.
 One is applying brute force.
 We know how to calculate how good a fit our line is.
 We can get the computer to try thousands of different lines (using clever techniques) to get as good a fit as we can get.
 This is tantamount to *tweaking* in some sense.
 And it's exactly what you did if you tried to fit a line to the graph above.
 And it's fine.
 In fact, it's what machine learning is: clever tweaks at a *very* large scale!

-Sometimes, though, there is the option for just finding *the* best fitting line.
+Sometimes, though, there is the option for just finding *the* best-fitting line.

 *"The"?* Not always an option, but we can, in this case, compute the best fitting line thanks to the magic of calculus.

 ## A small note, going forward
 The following will be focused on finding the *best* line for a given set of dots.
 It turns out that trying to minimize $\RMSE$ and $\SSE$ are the same.
 So I'll minimize $\SSE$ in what follows for simplicity.

 *(If you can't follow the calculus bits below, don't worry at all.
 Just skip to the end of this section where you'll see a graph in which you can compare the line that you fitted to the absolute best one.)*

 ## Calculus to the rescue
 We want the line with the least sum of squared errors.
 In order to do that, we need to find out when the derivative of $\SSE$ equals 0, in other words, when the $\SSE$ hits a local *minimum*.